emilyriehl/yoneda/src/simplicial-hott/8-covariant.md

 ## Covariant functoriality

 The covariant transport operation defines a covariantly functorial action of arrows in the base on terms in the fibers.
-To start to demonstrate this, we prove an identity transport law.
+In particular, there is an identity transport law.

 ```rzk
 #def d-id-arr